Chicken tikka biryani with gravy soaked basmati rice, drumsticks, egg quarters and green chillies served with chutney, raita and lassi.

 A bold and innovative fusion of smoky chicken tikka and aromatic biryani, crafted from my own culinary vision.
 This unique recipe blends char-grilled flavour with layered rice perfection for a deeply satisfying and distinctive experience.

 This Chicken Tikka Biryani is built like the best biryani should be: bold masala, fluffy long-grain rice, and smoky grilled chicken layered properly and finished on dum.
 The chicken gets marinated in yogurt, vinegar, lemon, and warm spices, then lightly charred and smoked with hot coal for that restaurant-style tikka depth — without needing a BBQ.
-The masala is cooked until it turns glossy and the oil rises, the rice is kept ¾ done for perfect grains, and the whole pot steams together until the aroma hits before you even lift the lid.
+The masala is cooked until it turns glossy and the oil rises and then smoked with a hot coal, the rice is kept ¾ done for perfect grains, and the whole pot steams together until the aroma hits before you even lift the lid.

 This recipe is not complicated — it’s about timing and technique.
 The marinade gives your chicken the tikka flavour, the grill/sear adds the char, and the smoke step adds that unmistakable “tandoori” style note.
 Once the chicken goes into the masala, it finishes cooking gently and stays juicy.

 The second half is biryani discipline: Cook the rice only until it still has bite, then drain and let it steam-dry slightly.
-Layer over potatoes at the base (so nothing sticks and you get that classic bottom texture), and garnish each layer with fried onions, coriander, chillies, saffron water, and a few drops of colour.
+Layer over potatoes at the base (so nothing sticks and you get that classic bottom texture), and garnish each layer with fried onions, slices of lemon, chopped coriander, whole green chillies, sliced tomatoes, saffron water, kewra essence (optional), and a few drops of orange colour.
+The final layer is also given a splash of hot oil that was used to fry the onions.
 Finally, dum brings it all together — steam, fragrance, and perfect separation of grains.

 The Best Ingredients